 Giffen spent six months working as a contact tracer, making hundreds of phone calls to people who had been potentially exposed to someone sick with COVID-19.
 It was a delicate situation and people’s responses ranged from gracious to volcanic.
 “I loved it, but it was hard,” she says.
 “I was literally doing the investigative interview that I learned about as a teenager at the CDC’s detective camp, so everything came full circle.
 And I think that experience will help make me a better public health leader.”

 This June, Giffen will defend her thesis, a study of a protein called WhiB2, which regulates the process of cell division in M. tuberculosis and could be a potential therapeutic target.
-After that, she’ll head to the University of North Carolina Chapel Hill for a postdoctoral fellowship in clinical microbiology that’s intended to train clinical laboratory directors.
+After that, she’ll start a fellowship in clinical microbiology that’s intended to train clinical laboratory directors.
 As Fortune explains, it’s a job that serves at the intersection of basic science and clinical care.
 One day a clinical lab director might be retooling population-level diagnostic strategies, and the next day they might be sounding the alarm over a handful of unexplained respiratory infections or the discovery of a drug-resistant pathogen.

 “In a lot of ways, the role of a clinical lab director is the complete opposite of a PhD.
 During a PhD, you usually become an expert on a very narrow subject, but as a clinical lab director you have to know a little bit about everything—viruses, parasites, funguses, bacteria,” Giffen says enthusiastically.